NVlabs/EAGLE/README.md

 |                 | Open-Hermes 2.5 | 300k          | Text                                 |
 | Initial Version | Total           | 1.8M          |                                      |

+\* We have done manual inspection to ensure that the dataset does not contain any CSAM content.

 ## Checkpoint Preparation
 Please provide the pretrained model weights for EVA-02 vision tower pretrained on detection task.
 You can download the checkpoint [here](https://huggingface.co/Yuxin-CV/EVA-02/blob/main/eva02/det/eva02_L_coco_det_sys_o365.pth) and place it in the `checkpoints/pretrained_models/` directory.

 The weights of other models, including Vicuna, Segment Anything Model, Pix2Struct, ConvNeXt, and CLIP will be automatically downloaded from huggingface during the first run.

 ## Training